andyatkinson/andyatkinson.github.io/_posts/2026-08-01-postgresql-18-uuidv7.md

 The `alter table` would commit if it grabbed the lock within 50ms, or we'd get an error that the `lock_timeout` was reached.

-This way we could manually retry until successful and backfill a Rails migration to keep everything in sync.
+The benefit of the manual approach was we could retry until successful and backfill a Rails migration to keep everything in sync.
+A more sophisticated solution might have automated retries within Ruby.

-However, for our most heavily queried tables, changing the PK column default there required an upgraded approach to retries.
+However, for our most heavily queried tables, we wanted even more control over the retries.

+How did we do that?

 ## Bringing in the big retry machinery
 Sometimes one or two retries would do the job.
 Great, we'd move on.